• Skip to primary navigation

 The steps to make this banana matcha latte are the same as making a regular matcha latte.

-First, sift the matcha powder into a matcha bowl.
+First, use a fine mesh sifter to sift the matcha powder into a matcha bowl.
 If you don't have a matcha bowl, you can use a small mixing bowl or soup bowl.
 Matcha powder can be clumpy while storing, so sifting is really important to make a smooth matcha latte.

 Sifting bright green matcha powder through a small stainless steel sifter over a glass matcha bowl to prevent clumps before whisking.